-Williams \cite{Williams} was the first person to study Toeplitz shifts systematically.
-Given a point $\bfx= (x_n)$ in $X$, she partitions its indices up into two parts, the {\em periodic part} $\Per_k(\bfx)$, and the {\em aperiodic part} $\Aper(\bfx)$.
-The periodic part is the set of indices that have been filled using arithmetic progressions, the aperiodic part is what is left over.
+Williams \cite{Williams} carried out the first systematic study of Toeplitz shifts.
+Given a point $\bfx= (x_n)$ in $X$, she partitions its indices up into two parts, the {\em periodic part} $\Per(\bfx)$, and the {\em aperiodic part} $\Aper(\bfx)$ (see Section \ref{Toeplitz-sequence}).
+The periodic part is the set of indices that have been filled, with a constant symbol, using arithmetic progressions.
+The aperiodic part is what is left over.
 Thus, if $\bfx$ is actually a Toeplitz sequence, then $\Aper(\bfx)$ is empty, and the semicocycle is continuous.
-The existence of a large $\Aper(\bfx)$ is what makes the dynamics interesting, e.g., it can lead to the existence of several invariant measures, measurable but not continuous eigenvalues, positive entropy, and so on.
+The existence of a large $\Aper(\bfx)$ is what makes the dynamics more complex, e.g., it can lead to the existence of several invariant measures, measurable but not continuous eigenvalues, positive entropy, and so on.

 Our main result is Theorem \ref{thm:main-result}.
-It tells us given an automatic sequence $\bfu$ which belongs to a Toeplitz shift, the reverse-reading automaton which generates $\bfu$ will give us complete information about the indices which belong to $\Aper(\bfu)$, and hence the set of discontinuities of the semicocycle $\bfu$.
+It tells us that given an automatic sequence $\bfu$ which belongs to a Toeplitz shift, the reverse-reading automaton which generates $\bfu$ gives us complete information about the indices which belong to $\Aper(\bfu)$, and hence the set of discontinuities of the semicocycle defined by $\bfu$.
 To prove Theorem \ref{thm:main-result}, we first construct a suitable automaton that generates $\bfu$ in reverse reading, in Theorem \ref{thm:automaton}.
 This automaton is minimal, so it can also be obtained using Eilenberg's classic construction, but we label the states in a different manner using the {\em semigroup} of the corresponding substitution (Definition \ref{def:structure-semigroup}).

 Finally, consider a formal power series $f(x)$ whose coefficients form an automatic sequence.
 Reverse-reading automata are instrumental in expressing $f(x)$ as either a root of a polynomial, as given by Christol's theorem, or as a diagonal of a higher dimensional rational function, as given by Furstenberg's theorem; for an exposition of either result, see \cite{allouche-shallit-2003}.
 In future work, we will use the reverse-reading automaton that we have constructed to translate certain dynamical features of substitution shifts to algebraic properties of their annihilating polynomials.